AN: I'm writing this for me more than I'm writing it for any sort of great reader experience.

 You're still just a girl with a bad attitude.

-Apparently, she had noticed the times when you actually tried, or maybe she had been in your shoes once.
+Apparently, she's noticed the times when you actually tried, or maybe she had been in your shoes once.
 You steal a look at the rank on her chest, wondering if it's easier for medics.
 You want her rank, you want the stripes instead of the shield you're wearing.
-You wish the people around the company treated you like they treat her.
+You wish the people in your unit treated you like they treat her.

 She finishes wrapping your ankle as the ambulance pulls into the parking lot you started at.

-You give her the information she wants and she climbs out of the truck, telling Flanagan to check on the rest of the soldiers, the ones that actually finished the ruck march.
+You give her the information she wants and she climbs out of the truck.
+You listen to her feet walk away on the gravel and overhear her telling Flanagan to check on the rest of the soldiers.
+You sit back against the metal wall of the ambulance and wish you were one of them.

 There are snickers and jeers as you hobble your way down the company hallway to get to the medic's office.
 You already checked in with your NCO, and he told you to take a copy of your profile to them because they track that stuff.

-The door is open, it's always open and welcoming, very unlike your platoon office that feels like a shark tank.
+The door is open and welcoming, very unlike your platoon office that feels like a shark tank.

 She looks up from her computer as you walk in, a smile comes to her face and for a moment you think she's going to make fun of you too.

-"I have time, Sergeant," you mumble, honestly you're looking for an excuse to not go back there.
+"I have time, Sergeant," you mumble.
+Honestly, you're looking for an excuse to not go back to the rest of your squad.

-"Good, go ahead and sit down," she takes your profile from you, and you sit in the chair next to her desk awkwardly shuffling with your crutches.
+"Good, go ahead and sit down."
+She takes your profile and you sit in the chair next to her desk awkwardly shuffling with your crutches.

 It's a larger office than your platoon office, because medics have a lot of... stuff.
-The room is lined with wall lockers, a shelves of medical supplies, litters standing in the corner, boxes on top of everything.
-The second desk in the office is SPC Flanagan's, and you're jealous that he has his own desk.
-His own space in this company that he can almost appear to be an equal.
+The room is lined with wall lockers, shelves of medical supplies, litters standing in the corner, boxes on top of everything.
+The second desk in the office is SPC Flanagan's.
+You're jealous that he has his own desk.
+His own space in this office where he can almost appear to be an equal.

-"You don't have to do that," she laughs quietly, "not in here, this is a safe space.
-I don't do all that stupid Army crap."
+"You don't have to do that," she laughs quietly.
+"Not in here, this is a safe space.
+You can relax."

-You don't know what she means and you don't want to offend or disrespect her so you just keep quiet.
-You watch her fingers tap on the side of the copy machine as she waits for her papers to print, the stray curl from her bun was waving in the breeze coming from the window.
+You don't know what she means, and you don't want to offend or disrespect her, so you just keep quiet.
+You watch her fingers tap on the side of the copy machine as she waits for her papers to print.
+Today's stray bit of hair is tucked behind her ear, waving in the breeze coming from the window.
 You're not sure how she's able to make that uniform look so... slimming?
-But it fits her thin frame in flattering manner.
+It fits her thin frame in flattering manner.
+She should be on one of those recruitment posters.
 Your uniform makes you look like you've gained twenty pounds.

-You're not really proud to be one of the few people on profile.
-Now you feel guilty for hurting your platoons reputation.
+You're not proud to be one of the few people on profile.
+Now you feel guilty for hurting your platoon's reputation.

 Swallowing the tightness that has sprang up in your throat, you make sure you keep her eyes.